Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

-Despite the title, the fun book for all ages.
-The provides a clear, easy to follow, introduction to python programming.
+Despite the title, this is a fun book for all ages that provides a clear, easy-to-follow introduction to Python programming.
 The content is easy to understand, the examples are clearly illustrated and straightforward.
-The book provides a detailed guide to install python to the system followed by using Python Shell as a simple calculator.
+The book provides a detailed guide to installing Python to the system followed by using Python Shell as a simple calculator.
 The book is a solid guide for getting a good foundation in the basics.

 - Arithmetic Operators